butfirstchai.com

 kalam polo recipe

 I have a handful of favourite accounts that I go to for inspiration on Instagram.
-One of them is @faridah88 who doesn't share recipes for all that she posts but her pictures make you want to google and find them!
-So all those studded mini meatballs dishes made me look for Persian Polow recipes.
-Then I came across Sanam's My Persian Kitchen's Kalam Polow which was so apt as I had fresh cabbage!
+One of them is @faridah88, who doesn't share recipes for all that she posts, but her pictures make you want to Google and find them!
+So all those studded mini meatball dishes made me look for Persian Polow recipes.
+Then I came across Sanam's My Persian Kitchen's Kalam Polow, which was so apt, as I had fresh cabbage!

 Jump to: